eth-cscs/production/data_science/theano/README.md

 Best validation score of 0.920000 % obtained at iteration 10900, with test performance 0.960000 %
 ```

-The run time on Daint should be less than 5 minutes.
+The run time on Piz Daint should be less than 5 minutes.

-## Submit a Job
+## Submitting a Job

-To manage jobs on Daint, CSCS uses the workload manager Slurm.
-Jobs are defined
-by so-called sbatch files.
-A simple sbatch file to test Theano look as
-follows:
+The following script exemplifies how to submit a Theano job to the queing
+system.
+The script asks for 1 nodes, making 12 CPUs available to the 1 Python
+task.
+Further, the job is constraint to the GPU nodes of Piz Daint and its
+running time is 10 minutes.
+For Theano, it is usually a good idea to set
+CRAY_CUDA_MPS=1 to enable multiple tasks to access the GPU device at the same
+time.

 ```
 #!/bin/bash